Tautiška giesmė: 1950–1988

 Even though Tautiška giesmė was used as the national anthem of the Lithuanian SSR for six years, the anthem ended up being banned in the Lithuanian SSR after the introduction and the approval of the new anthem.
 During this period, the "Tautiška giesmė" became a symbol of national resistance to the Soviet Union.
 The anthem was often sung at various festivities in families and in small gatherings of trusted people.

 1988–1990

+First day cover of the 1992 Summer Olympics, with the first stanza of the anthem.

-On October 6, 1988, "Tautiška giesmė" was approved as a replacement for the State Anthem of the Lithuanian SSR.
+On 6 October 1988, "Tautiška giesmė" was approved as a replacement for the State Anthem of the Lithuanian SSR.
 The preliminary approval was made by the Supreme Soviet of the Lithuanian SSR and successive legislative bodies.

 Current status

 The status of "Tautiška giesmė" as the national anthem of the Lithuanian Republic was reconfirmed in 1992.
 In that year, the Constitution of Lithuania was approved; Article 19 of the document states that Tautiška giesmė will be the national anthem of Lithuania.
 The last law in relation to the national anthem was passed in 1999; it contained the official lyrics and protocol on how and when to play the anthem.